The Colosseum

 Nowadays this kind of entertainment would be considered unacceptable for its brutality, but this was also the opinion of a number of cultured Romans of the time.
 However, the large majority of the people really enjoyed such gruesome shows.

 Venationes ("hunts"): another blood-shedding type of event consisted in hunting and killing wild and exotic animals, such as elephants, crocodiles, lions, tigers, buffalos, zebras, hippos, camels, ostriches, and several other species, taken to Rome in great quantity for this purpose, from the empire's territories in northern Africa and the Middle East.
-Hunts were usually held in the morning hours, as an opening show, and took place in an exotic setting that recreated the wildlife environment, obtained by arranging painted backgrounds all around the arena.
-Some bones of these animals were found in the sewage system that runs below the arena.
-The fighters who took part to hunts only used spears, as arrows would have been dangerous for the public; they were called bestiarii and were looked down at by the real gladiators.
-They too, though, shared the same social rank.

-Several emperors fancied taking part to hunts, either using arrows from the imperial box or even stepping into the arena themselves, as emperor Commodus did, being particularly fond of both munera and venationes, while his father Marcus Aurelius, known as the 'philospher emperor', completely disregarded such violent shows.
+During the events for the second official opening of the Colosseum, decreed by Titus, which according to historical sources lasted 100 days, some 5,000 wild animals were killed.
+This also happened every time games were held for special events, such as a military victory, or an important anniversary.
+Several emperors fancied taking part personally to hunts, either using arrows from the imperial box or even stepping into the arena themselves, as emperor Commodus did, being particularly fond of both munera and venationes, while his father Marcus Aurelius, known as the 'philospher emperor', completely disregarded such violent shows.

-Sometimes the hunts ended with the damnatio ad bestias, i.e. "execution by wild animals", a particularly cruel form of death inflicted for serious crimes such as murder, arson or sacrilege (the many early Christians who refused to worship Roman gods were prosecuted under the latter offence).
+Sometimes the hunts ended with the damnatio ad bestias, i.e. "execution by wild animals", a particularly cruel form of death inflicted for serious crimes such as murder, arson, or sacrilege (the many early Christians who refused to worship Roman gods were prosecuted under the latter offence).
 Those to be killed were tied to posts and hungry wild animals such as lions or leopards were then set free in front of them.
 This part of the show usually took place at lunch time, before the munera.

 the Colosseum in its original setting